Cairo to Saqqara Day Trip (2025) – How to Visit Egypt’s Oldest Pyramid.

 I spent around an hour at Saqqara and I honestly think it was a better experience than the Pyramids of Giza, which unfortunately are overrun with greedy locals.

-This was my last activity in Cairo before I caught the sleeper train to Luxor later that evening.
+This was my last activity on Cairo itinerary before I caught the sleeper train to Luxor later that evening.

 Cairo to Saqqara culture